syntaxwhisper/music-library-guide/README.md

 The goal is simple: transform a folder full of audio files into a collection that is properly tagged, easy to navigate, compatible with modern music servers and players, and resilient enough to remain organized for years.

-The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), ReplayGain, [Navidrome](https://www.navidrome.org/), and self-hosted music management.
+The workflow described here is based on widely adopted tools and standards, with a particular focus on [MusicBrainz Picard](https://picard.musicbrainz.org/), [ReplayGain](https://wiki.hydrogenaudio.org/index.php?title=ReplayGain), [Navidrome](https://www.navidrome.org/), and self-hosted music management.
 However, most of the concepts apply equally well regardless of the software you choose.

 > [!NOTE]
 > This guide is actively maintained.
-Chapters on artwork management, lyrics, backup strategies, and archival practices are in preparation and will be added in subsequent revisions.
+Chapters on backup strategies and archival practices are in preparation and will be added in subsequent revisions.

 Before discussing software, folder structures, or streaming servers, it is important to understand a fundamental concept:

-a music library is not built on folders.

-A music library is built on metadata.
+a music library is built on metadata.

 # Chapter 1 – The Philosophy: Metadata First